 While you can use cryptocurrency to make purchases, most people treat it as a long-term investment.
-However, volatility makes investing in cryptocurrency risky, as demonstrated by the recent freefall among cryptocurrencies, including stablecoins pegged to the U.S. dollar.
+However, volatility makes investing in cryptocurrency risky, as demonstrated by this year’s freefall among cryptocurrencies, including stablecoins pegged to the U.S. dollar.
 It’s important to know what you’re getting into before you buy in.

 That said, these are eight top cryptocurrencies that could prove to be worthy of investment in 2022.